Residents are being urged to share their love for parks across South Tyneside as part of national Love Parks Week (Friday 29 July to Friday 5 August).

 The month-long series of community events features a mix of performances from some of the region's finest brass and jazz musicians, local artists, children's entertainers and family-friendly plays.

 Love Parks Week, which is now in its tenth year, also celebrates and supports the efforts of workers and volunteers who maintain and protect green spaces.

-South Tyneside Council works closely with local communities, including 'Friends of' parks groups, to help promote green spaces and ensure they are looking their best for the benefit of all, through events such as litter picks and spring cleans.
+South Tyneside Council works closely with its partners at South Tyneside Homes as well as local communities, including 'Friends of' parks groups, to help promote green spaces and ensure they are looking their best for the benefit of all, through events such as litter picks and spring cleans.